Council Member Hattie Portis-Jones

 Title: Council Member

-Councilwoman Hattie Portis-Jones, MPA is a second-term council member re-elected November 2017.
-She served as Mayor Pro Tem (2017) and is a recipient of the Georgia Academy for Economic Development's Region 3 Economic and Leadership Development Program; Georgia Municipal Association's (GMA) Certificate of Excellence; and National League of Cities (NLC) University Gold Level Certificate.
-She is currently an NLC Board of Director serving on its Legislative Action Committee and Chair of NLC's - Energy Environment and Natural Resources Policy Committee; NLC Leadership Fellows; Member, Water Now Alliance; Member, GMA-Federal Policy Advocacy Committee; and Board of Director (Treasurer), Georgia Municipal Black Caucus.
+Councilwoman Hattie Portis-Jones, MPA, is a third-term council member re-elected November 2021 and elected Mayor Pro-Tem, an honor bestowed twice-2022 and 2017.
+She was recently appointed to the EPA's Local Government Advisory Committee's Small Communities Council by EPA Administrator Regan of the Biden-Harris Administration.
+She is a recipient of the Georgia Academy for Economic Development's Region 3 Economic and Leadership Development Program; Georgia Municipal Association (GMA) Certificate of Excellence; GMA Certificate in Human Resource Administration and National League of Cities (NLC) University Gold Level Certificate.
+She is former NLC Board of Director serving on its Legislative Action Committee and former Chair of NLC's - Energy Environment and Natural Resources Policy Committee.
+Councilwoman Portis-Jones was reappointed to NLC's EENR Committee by NLC President and Union City, GA Mayor Vince Williams, and NLC Leadership Fellows.
+She is on the Leadership Council of Water Now Alliance and EcoAmerica Path To Positive Communities.
+She is a Member of the Georgia Municipal Association Federal Policy Advocacy Committee, a Mentor to Newly Elected Municipal Officials, and a former Board of Director (Treasurer), of the Georgia Municipal Black Caucus.

-As a member of the City's six-member Legislative Branch, she develops policy, enacts laws for the well being of its 14,000+ citizens and ensures the proper stewardship of its resources.
-Her many accomplishments as part of the city council include: an 88-unit active Senior Living Facility; Duncan Park Football and Water Park Complex; Downtown Amphitheater; Farmer's Market (expanding market to provide access to SNAP recipients); Award-winning Let's Move (to encourage a healthy lifestyle and environment); City Employee Wellness Program; City Re-branding (Situated to Succeed); major economic development projects-creating hundreds of jobs; Improved Bond Rating to double-A-minus (AA-) from triple B (BBB).
+As a member of Fairburn's six-member Legislative Branch, Councilwoman Portis-Jones develops policy, enacts laws for the well-being of its 16,000+ citizens, and ensures the proper stewardship of its resources and adherence to its laws.
+Her many accomplishments as part of the city council include: an 88-unit active Senior Living Facility and other housing developments; Duncan Park Football and Water Park Complex; Downtown Amphitheater; Farmer's Market (expanding market to provide access to SNAP recipients); Award-winning Let's Move (to encourage a healthy lifestyle and environment); City Employee Wellness Program; City Re-branding (Situated to Succeed); major economic development projects-both downtown and its major economic development corridor.